puppetlabs/puppetdb/doc/query.md

 not numeric, and the numeric comparison operators can't be used with them at this time.

+# Nodes

+We can also query for nodes.
+Once again, this is quite similar to resource and fact queries:

+    ["=", "name", "foo.example.com"]

+The result of this query is:

+    ["foo.example.com"]

+This will find the node foo.example.com.
+Note that the results of a node query contain only the node names, rather than an object with multiple fields as with resources and facts.

+## Querying on facts

+Nodes can also be queried based on their facts, using the same operators as for fact queries:

+    ["and",
+      ["=", ["fact", "operatingsystem"], "Debian"],
+      ["<", ["fact", "uptime_seconds"], 10000]]

+This will return Debian nodes with uptime_seconds < 10000.

 # Subqueries

 The queries we've looked at so far are quite powerful and useful, but what if